mdshady/atmosphere-docs/framework/overview.rst

 -------------------------------
 1. In the first step, the framework automatically gets ``updates`` from Telegram and passes them through middlewares. the Middlewares are some classes in your application which define general conditions on ``updates``.
-If an upcoming update does not match with these conditions, the middleware in which condition is violated terminates the ``update``.
+If an incoming update does not match with these conditions, the middleware in which condition is violated terminates the ``update``.
 So this incoming ``update`` no longer goes to scenarios.
 Once all middlewares accept the upcoming ``update``, it will go to the next level.